 Since September 2016, Oppenheimer has been responding to information requests from FINRA (including from FINRA's Enforcement Department) regarding the supervision of Oppenheimer's sale of unit investment trusts from 2011 to 2015.
-The inquiry is part of a larger targeted examination or "sweep" examination involving many other brokerage firms.
-Oppenheimer is continuing to cooperate with the FINRA inquiry.
+On December 29, 2019, Oppenheimer entered into an Acceptance Waiver & Consent with FINRA pursuant to which Oppenheimer agreed to provide \$3.9 million in customer restitution plus interest and pay a fine of \$800,000.